kaperys/hacks/README.md

 # hacks

-A repository containing random hacks and tools
+A repository containing random hacks and tools.